Massachusetts may not have a true powerhouse football program to call its own, but interest in college football betting is still high.

 Why do sports betting sites remove the college football moneyline or spread?

-Online sportsbooks will sometimes remove moneyline bets if one team is an overwhelming favorite.
+Online sportsbooks sometimes remove moneyline bets if one team is an overwhelming favorite.
 The same goes for the spread if it drifts to an extreme level (i.e., more than 50 points).

 Powerhouse college football programs play their share of “cupcakes” during the season.
 The books won’t see too much action on a massive line for favorites, while the risk of paying out on a huge upset simply isn’t worth it for them.